-General administration and management is the responsibility of the LaSPACE Staff headquartered at Louisiana State University (LSU).
-Questions about applications to any LaSPACE programs should be directed to the Director or Assistant Director via the general laspace@lsu.edu email address.
-Unless otherwise directed, all proposals, invoices, reports, and queries should be submitted via email to the program email address (laspace@lsu.edu).
+General administration and management is the responsibility of the LaSPACE Staff headquartered at LSU.
+Questions about applications to any LaSPACE programs should be directed to the program management team via the general laspace@lsu.edu email address.
+Unless otherwise directed, all proposals, invoices, reports, and queries should also be submitted via email to the program email address (laspace@lsu.edu).
+Please refer to the LaSPACE FAQs before contacting LaSPACE management and/or coordinators.

 LaSPACE Program Office, laspace@lsu.edu, 225-578-8697